husikl/ist_ros/RunWithROS.md

+# ROS_IST: Object Detection, Segmentation, and Tracking Using a Camera Sensor Image Topic
-This document provides a guide on how to run the ROS_IST given the image topic published by a camera sensor.
+This document provides a guide on how to run the ROS_IST given the image topic published as ```sensor_msgs/Image.msg``` by a camera sensor.
 First, make sure that the Anaconda environment where the ROS_IST is installed is initialized prior to running the scripts below.

 Next, check that ROS master is running or run the following command to start the ROS master in a terminal: